-As I’m driving home I think about some more.
-Then I decide to head to the corporate Burger King location near their headquarters.
+As I’m driving home, I think about some more.
+Then I head to the corporate Burger King location near their headquarters.

 It’s a few blocks from my home.
-I take a drive around the outer perimeter of the drive-thru but see no signage touting it.
+I drive around the drive-thru’s outer perimeter but see no signage touting it.

 Now I’m fully committed to finding out more about it.
-After a quick internet search, I encounter nothing.
+But, after a quick internet search, I encounter nothing.

 How many Burger Kings?

-This adventure ends up taking me to five more locations en route to Westchester.
-I finally find the BK on Bird Road and 117th Avenue with the poster I’m looking for.
+This adventure takes me to five more locations en route to Westchester.
+I finally found the BK on Bird Road and 117th Avenue with the poster I’m looking for.

-I order a Whopper with only cheese, mayo, and ketchup and another exactly as it comes for whichever one of my parents might be interested in it.
-So when I ask the fella in the window about the fresh beef Whopper.
+I order a Whopper with only cheese, mayo, ketchup, and another exactly as it comes for my parents.
+Then, I ask the fella in the window about the fresh beef Whopper.

-He tells me that they’ve been selling them that way for a while but only recently began to mention it publicly.
-I park in the Burger King lot and open up my wrapped fresh beef Whopper.
+He tells me that they’ve been selling them that way for a while but only recently began publicly mentioning it.
+So I park in the Burger King lot and open my wrapped fresh beef Whopper.

-There I find a patty that looks a bit thicker than a regular one.
+There I find a patty that looks thicker than a regular one.
 A feeling of nostalgia comes over me when I hold and then bite into it.

 I remember when I could barely hold a BK double cheeseburger as a kid.
-We were a Burger King household growing up, and my Mom was and still is one of the world’s biggest Whopper fans.
+Of course, growing up, we were a Burger King household, and my Mom was and still is one of the world’s biggest Whopper fans.

 It had all the right flavor notes of a Whopper but seemed to be missing the very pronounced flame-grilled taste that makes Burger King who they are.
-I liked it, but I have a feeling this was a little off, so I’m hoping to give it another go again in a few days.
+I liked it, but I feel this was a little off, so I’m hoping to give it another go again in a few days.

-My parents split their Whopper, and both loved it even though I forgot to get cheese on it.
-Hey, you can’t win ’em all.
+My parents split their Whopper, and both loved it even though I forgot to get cheese.
+But, hey, you can’t win ’em all.